keisukeirie/Amazon_review_helpfulness_prediction_SPARK/README.md

 LOW prediction rate: 84.71%
 HIGH prediction rate: 87.31%

+#### Pyspark Ver with laptop result:
+Used 4CPU from my laptop (2015 MBP) to do the same process in pyspark.
+The data cleaning process was much slower than running it without spark.
+TFIDF calculation worked just fine.
+However, when I set up a rating matrix for NMF,
+I started to have a memory issue. the sparse matrix containing TFIDF terms contained about 70000 samples
+and I started to see more error message as I prepare a rating matrix for NMF collaborative filtering.
+(in fact, it did not run ALS with my rating matrix).

+So I decided to use AWS EMR instances instead.

 **Homeandkitchen Product reviews:**
 - Ran the original ver. with AWS EC2 instance (m4.2xlarge)